How to Get the Most Out of Your Solar System

 Add a battery

 Pairing your solar with a battery is one of the best ways to maximise solar savings.
-Batteries let you store excess energy during the day and use it later when the sun isn’t shining—like in the evening or on cloudy days.
+Batteries let you store excess energy during the day and use it later when the sun isn’t shining—like in the evening.

 Benefits include: